3 days in Sydney is not enough to see all of this beautiful Australian city.

 Cost of Travel In Sydney

-Sydney is the most expensive city in Australia.
+Sydney will be the most expensive place you visit during your Australia trip.
 No matter what you do, prices will be more than what you find anywhere else in Australia, even in Melbourne.

 It’s important to set a budget during your three days in Sydney, otherwise, you could easily find a significant hole in your wallet!

-There are a lot of attractions in Sydney, and they will eat into your budget.
+Some of the Sydney attractions can eat into your budget.
 I recommend purchasing the Sydney Flexi Pass, as I mentioned above, to have a clear idea of which ones you want to visit.

-That way, you can budget for them, and if you have any spare money, you can do more without breaking the bank!
+That way, you can budget for them, and if you have any spare money, to spend on the numerous Sydney tours, for example, you can do so without breaking the bank!

 Below are the average prices for the essential services you will use while you are in Sydney for three days.